-Beginning with years after December 31, 2017, units sponsoring retirement health systems and/or retirement pension systems are required to use the Treasury’s established actuarial assumptions to determine the actuarial accrued liability, which will then be used by the State to determine if the local unit of government is in underfunded status, as follows:
+Beginning with years after December 31, 2017, local government units sponsoring retirement health systems and/or retirement pension systems are required to separately report the actuarial liability, funded status and actuarially determined contribution determined using Uniform Assumptions established by the Treasury.

 For retirement health systems, a plan is considered underfunded if the system is a) less than 40% funded AND, b) if the unit is a city, village, township or county, the annual required contribution is greater than 12% of annual general fund operating revenues.

 For retirement pension systems, a plan is considered underfunded if the system is a) less than 60% funded AND, b) if the unit is a city, village, township or county, the annual required contribution is greater than 10% of annual general fund operating revenues.

 For both retirement health systems and pension systems, a unit will be considered underfunded if the unit has not submitted reports as required.